Trade/other name(s): Carbatrol, Epitrol, Equetro, Tegretol, Tegretol XR, Teril

 Your doctor may check your blood counts and test your liver and kidney function before you start taking carbamazepine.
 Rarely, it can cause low white blood cell counts with risk of infection, low platelet counts with an increased risk of bleeding, or low red blood cell counts with anemia and possible dizziness and fatigue after you have taken it for some weeks.
 Severe reactions can lead to all blood counts becoming low, a condition called aplastic anemia.
 Sometimes just the white blood cell count becomes very low, which is called agranulocytosis.
 Either of these conditions can lead to death.
 Report signs of infection (like sore throat, fever, chills), unusual bruising or bleeding, mouth sores, dizziness, weakness, or fatigue to your doctor, as these could mean that your blood counts are getting low.

 Sometimes carbamazepine can cause a severe rash, usually in the first few months you take it.
 In some cases, the rash can cause skin all over the body to blister and peel.
 If untreated, it can quickly progress into a life-threatening problem.
-Call your doctor right away if you notice any rash, fever, swelling in the face, flu-like symptoms, swollen glands, or sores in the mouth, nose, or throat.
+Call your doctor right away if you notice any rash, fever, swelling in the face, flu-like symptoms, swollen glands, or redness or sores in the mouth, nose, or throat.
 Another type of rash can occur as a part of an allergic reaction.
 This can cause skin welts, trouble breathing, or swelling of the face, mouth, or throat.
-Get emergency help right away if you notice these symptoms.
+Stop the drug and get emergency help right away if you notice these symptoms.

 People with Native American, Southern Indian, Asian, African-American, and Arabic ancestry are more likely to have a certain genetic variant that makes severe skin reactions more likely.
 Your doctor may test you for this genetic variant before you start this drug.